JoshHill15/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach method iterates through the array, and mutates the array.
+.map iterates through the array, then creates a new array that can be mutated.

 2. What is the difference between a function and a method?

+a function is a piece of code that takes in parameters, manipulates the data, then returns that data. a method is essentially the same thing except its inside of a function/object.

 3. What is closure?

+the inner function has access to the outer function, but the outer function does NOT have access to the inner functions data

 4. Describe the four rules of the 'this' keyword.

+-Window/global binding: when in the global scope, "this" refers to the global object -implicit binding: whenever a function is called, "this" refers to the object before the "dot" -new binding: whenever a constructor function is used, this refers to the object that is created.
+-explicit binding: this is explicitly defined with .call, .apply, or .bind methods.

 5. Why do we need super() in an extended class?

+it binds all of the properties and prototype methods in the parent class to the child class.

 ## Project Set up